 To allow testing of more than 4GB of memory on 32-bit CPUs, the physical address range is split into 1GB windows which are be mapped one at a time into a virtual memory window.
 Each 1GB window may contain one or more contiguous memory regions.
 For most tests, the test is performed on each memory region in turn.
 Caching is enabled for all but the first test.

 In each memory region in turn, tests all address bits by using a walking ones address pattern.
-Errors from this test are not used to calculate BadRAM patterns.
+Errors from this test do not contribute to BadRAM patterns, memmap regions, or bad page regions.

 In each memory region in turn, each address is written with its own address and then each address is checked for consistency.
 This test is performed sequentially with each available CPU, regardless of the CPU sequencing mode selected by the user.